SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 **For old UI:**

-1. Read [Office365 admin user interface][14]
+1. Read [Microsoft 365 admin user interface][14]

 2. Go to SharePoint admin center > settings tab > Custom Script section > confirm whether the settings are configured to "Allow users from running custom script".

     * Set them to "Allow users to run custom script" to see the outcome.
 The SharePoint settings "Allow user to run custom scripts" can take < 24 h. before activated.
 You may perform the other steps in the meantime or create the content types at a later time.

-## Step 3 – Adding the SuperOffice Integrator App in Office365 SharePoint
+## Step 3 – Adding the SuperOffice Integrator App in Microsoft 365 SharePoint

 ### 1. Add or upload the app manually